SanderJBouwman/silhouette_colouring/README.md

 # silhouette_colouring
-This package is created to colour in silhouettes of gifs.
+This package is created to change the colours of silhouettes in large batches of GIF images.

 ## Installation